 The above examples are get-rich-quick ventures where people don’t make money the right way.
 But when you search the internet, you will come across many suggestions to make money fast.
 But these ideas can only satisfy your monthly financial obligations.

 I am using two keywords: answer and solution.
 The answer is short-lived and only helps you to attend to your problem temporarily.
-For instance, when you don’t have money, thinking to break a house to get it will help you in the short-run.
+For instance, when you don’t have money, thinking to break into a house to get it will help you in the short run.
 It will never solve your financial problem for a long time.
-Besides, it’s a criminal act which can lead you to get into prison or death.
+Besides, it’s a criminal act that can lead you to get into prison or death.

 Secondly, thinking to make quick money in a way breeds laziness.
 I am worried about the current trend of the way young people get into sports betting.
-While some people go into it as a fun, the majority of them in Uganda think that they will find their fortune through it.
-As a result, they have made it a fulltime job and cannot draw away their attention to other sustainable income sources.
-It’s because they want to make fast cash instead of considering to work out a strategy to become financially secure.
+While some people go into it as fun, the majority of them in Uganda think that they will find their fortune through it.
+As a result, they have made it a full-time job and cannot draw away their attention to other sustainable income sources.
+It’s because they want to make fast cash instead of considering working out a strategy to become financially secure.

 It sounds good to be with money because it can help us to solve our financial obligations.
 However, getting fast cash shouldn’t be your priority.
 It’s advisable to consider laying out strategies that will lead you to have a long-term sustainable source of income.
 The earlier you do it the more you are likely to find success and to become financially secure.